 COP26 Side Events

-Climate Change AI will be presenting multiple side events at the 2021 UN Climate Change Climate Change Conference (COP26).
-All events will be held in a hybrid format, both virtually and in Glasgow.
+Climate Change AI presented multiple side events at the 2021 UN Climate Change Climate Change Conference (COP26).
+All events were held in a hybrid format, both virtually and in Glasgow.

 Monday 8 November, 17:30-19:00 UTC